-Choose fairly elongated sweet potatoes and after peeling cut them into slices just over 2 - 3cm thick.
+Sweet potatoes come in various shapes and sizes.
+Choose fairly elongated ones, and after peeling cut them into thick slices of just over 2 - 3cm thick.
 If you peel them some time in advance, put them in a bowl of water to prevent them drying out, but remove them in time for them to dry off before roasting.

 Sweet potatoes do not need parboiling or scoring and they roast even more quickly than parsnips.
 I find that 40 minutes is enough, but use your judgement as there can be all sorts of things that upset timing.
 It is essential to remember to turn and baste them.